TRebirthC/verification-latency/docs/index.md

 # About

-This catalog of papers are the result of a systematic study that was aimed to summarize how Code Review research has evolved into its current state over the last decade.
-The collection includes descriptions for the 148 collected papers from 53 conferences, 16 journals, and 79 snowball papers.
+This catalog of papers are the result of a systematic literature review about the verification latency.

 # Pages
 * [Code Review Papers](https://trebirthc.github.io/verification-latency/publications/)